 Scandal-plagued China soccer hit by new corruption probes

-BEIJING (AP) — China’s scandal-plagued official Football Association has been rocked by new corruption probes into its chiefs of discipline and competition.
+BEIJING (AP) — China’s scandal-plagued football association has been rocked by new corruption probes into its chiefs of discipline and competition.

-The sports ministry said Friday that Wang Xiaoping, director the association’s Disciplinary Committee, and Huang Song, were both “suspected of serious violations” of law and discipline — the government’s usual bywords for graft.
+The sports ministry on Friday said Wang Xiaoping, director the CFA’s Disciplinary Committee, and Huang Song, were both “suspected of serious violations” of law and discipline — the government’s usual bywords for graft.

 The single-sentence announcements said Wang and Huang were cooperating with investigators but gave no details about the charges against them.
 Chinese prosecutors have wide powers to hold suspects for lengthy interrogations if state secrets are believed to be involved.

-The announcements come barely a month after the head of China’s national soccer body Chen Shuyuan was arrested on corruption charges.
+The announcements come barely a month after the head of China’s national soccer body Chen Xuyuan was arrested on corruption charges.

 Chen was head of the Chinese Football Association and vice chair of its party committee, underscoring the government’s heavy hand in attempting to direct success in the game.